In the process of paying for college, you're sure to hear words

 - Western Oklahoma State College, Altus

-tuition, fees, room and board, books, supplies and travel expenses.
+(formerly room and board), books, supplies and travel expenses.
+The

-The amount of your federal aid can't be greater than your total
+amount of your federal aid can't be greater than your total cost of

 Credit (also Credit Hour): Credit given for

 attending one lecture hour of class each week for 16 weeks or